BCStudentSoftwareDevTeam/celts/README.md

 ## Other Tasks

+### Accessing the Logged-in user
+The currently logged-in user is stored in Flask's request global variable `g`.
+Import it with `from flask import g`, and then you can access the user data in your controller with `g.current_user`.
+Jinja templates can also access this variable without an import, with `{{g.current_user}}`.

+The default user is set in defaults.yml.
+If you want to change the user for testing purposes, add a `default_user` item in `config/local-override.yml`.
+The user will be loaded from the database, or created if none exists.
+Since there is no Active Directory data in development, if you want the data to be correct you should add the user to `database/test_data.py`.

 ### Resetting Database
 1. Run ```reset_database.sh``` to rebuild your database.
 If you want to preserve your data, run ```migrate_db.sh```or do it manually (see below).